-Everyone has experienced that sinking feeling when something happens you know is going to be costly and haven’t prepared for.
+Everyone has experienced that sinking feeling when something happens and you know it's going to be costly.
+Especially when it’s a cost you haven’t prepared for.

 It could be a medical emergency, large bill or damage to something valuable that’s not covered by insurance.
-Whatever it is, there are some steps that can help you start to tackle the issue financially.
+Whatever it is, there are some steps you can take to help you tackle the issue financially.

 1. Start straight away

-When something bad happens it can be tempting to switch off and ignore it for as long as possible.
-But the sooner you get started the sooner you’ll be able to get back in the clear.
+When something bad happens it can be tempting to switch off and ignore the issue for as long as possible.
+But the sooner you start to act, the sooner you’ll be able to get back in the clear.
 Acting quickly can help prevent the possibility of things getting worse before they get any better.

-One of the first steps you may want to take is checking whether any insurances you have can cover you for the expense.
+One of the first steps you may want to take, is to check if the expense is covered by your insurance.

 2. Evaluate your options

 Do you have savings, an emergency fund or an arranged overdraft you can fall back on?
 If so, now could be the time to use them.

 If not, can you get assistance?
 If it’s a large bill there may be an arrangement you can come to with your supplier.
 Or, if it’s a large medical expense, for example, it could be worth talking to your family to see if there’s someone who could help.

 Another option is an arranged overdraft, credit card or personal loan which could temporarily help you cover the expense.
 However, these will come with an interest rate and possible fees.
 If you do look at borrowing, take some time to set a repayment plan so you know exactly how much you'll have to repay and when you should finish making repayments.
 Before making any decisions about borrowing, make sure you’re aware of all the potential costs and risks.